BioSIM-Research-Group/molUP/README.md

 ## Contacts
-If you have any suggestion of new features, please contact us: henrique.fernandes@fc.up.pt
+If you have any suggestion of new features, please contact us: hfernandes@med.up.pt

 ## Citation
 S. Fernandes, H., M.J.
 Ramos, and N. M. F. S. A. Cerqueira, molUP: A VMD plugin to handle QM and ONIOM calculations using the gaussian software.
 Journal of Computational Chemistry